ehetherington/libtinylogger/README.md

 ```
 $ sudo dnf install systemd-devel
 ```

   - Raspbian
 ```
 $ sudo apt install libsystemd-dev
 ```

 - Building the docs is optional.
 If you want to build the docs, There is a [guide](guide/doxygen.md) for installing doxygen on RHEL8 and Raspbian.
-- I didn't keep a list of things I needed to install.
-Configure.ac needs work. docs/Makefile.am needs a lot of work.

 ## Installation <a name="installation"></a>
 ### Installation as a library is optional